phpredis/phpredis/README.md

 _**Description**_: Creates an intersection of sorted sets given in first argument.
 The result of the intersection will be returned.

 The second optional argument defines `weights` to apply to the sorted sets in input.
 In this case, the `weights` will be multiplied by the score of each element in the sorted set before applying the aggregation.
-The third argument defines the `AGGREGATE` option which specify how the results of the intersection are aggregated.
+The third argument is a set of options.
+It can define the `AGGREGATE` option which specify how the results of the intersection are aggregated.
+It can also define `WITHSCORES` so that the scores are returned as well.

 ##### *Parameters*
 *arrayZSetKeys*